Translate

 My 30lb propane tank with my 20lb propane tank is 11.7 gallons of propane, or 1,070,550btu total.

-Now that you've done this for all your appliances, now you know how much propane you'll be using and you can decide on what size propane tanks you need based on how long you want to go without having to get refills.
-You don't have to go through the numbers like this if you just want a general idea; most large LP burner orifices for cooktops are 8,500btu, ovens are 10-12kbtu, water heaters have a range based on how hot you want them - but they never run at full strength, and refrigerators don't run constantly so that's a variable as well.
+You don't have to go through the numbers like this if you just want a general idea; most large LP burner orifices for cooktops are 8,500btu, ovens are 10-12kbtu, water heaters have a range based on how hot you want them - but they never run at full strength, and a lot of refrigerators can run on propane or electric, so that's up to you.

 Regulators: